North Carolina A&T State University: Founding and early years

 North Carolina A&T's history can be traced back to 1890 when the United States Congress passed the Second Morrill Act.
-Aimed mainly at the Confederate states, the second Morrill Act of 1890 required that each state show that race was not an admissions criterion, or else to designate a separate land-grant institution for persons of color.
-In order to comply with the Second Morrill Act and yet prevent the admission of African Americans to the North Carolina College of Agriculture and Mechanic Arts, now known as North Carolina State University, the college's Board of Trustees were empowered to make temporary arrangements for students of color.
+Aimed mainly at the Confederate states, the Second Morrill Act of 1890 required that each state show that race was not an admissions criterion, or else to designate a separate land-grant institution for persons of color.
+In order to comply with the Second Morrill Act and yet prevent the admission of African Americans to the North Carolina College of Agriculture and Mechanic Arts, now known as North Carolina State University, the college's board of trustees were empowered to make temporary arrangements for students of color.

-On March 9, 1891, the Agricultural and Mechanical College for the Colored Race was established by an act of the North Carolina General Assembly as an annex of the private Shaw University in Raleigh.
-The act read in part: "That the leading objective of the college shall be to teach practical agriculture and the mechanic arts and such learning as related thereto, not excluding academic and classical instruction."
+On March 9, 1891, the Agricultural and Mechanical College for the Colored Race was established by an Act of the North Carolina General Assembly as an annex of the private Shaw University in Raleigh.
+The Act read in part: "That the leading objective of the college shall be to teach practical agriculture and the mechanic arts and such learning as related thereto, not excluding academic and classical instruction."
 The college, which started with four teachers and 37 students, initially offered instruction in agriculture, English, horticulture, and mathematics.
 The college continued to operate in Raleigh until the Board of Trustees voted, in 1892, to relocate the college to Greensboro.
 With monetary and land donations totaling $11,000 and 14 acre, the new Greensboro campus was established the following year and the college's first president, John Oliver Crosby, was elected on May 25, 1892.

-The college granted admission to both men and women of color from 1893, until the Board of Trustees voted to restrict admission to males only in 1901.
+The college granted admission to both men and women of color from 1893, until the board of trustees voted to restrict admission to males only in 1901.
 This policy would remain until 1928, when female students were once again allowed to be admitted.
-In 1899, The college conferred its first degrees to seven graduates.
+In 1899, the college conferred its first degrees to seven graduates.

 In 1904, the college developed a 100 acre farm equipped with the latest in farm machinery and labor-saving devices.
-The university farm provided much of the food for the campus cafeteria.
+The farm provided much of the food for the campus cafeteria.
 In 1915, the North Carolina General Assembly changed the name of the college to Negro Agricultural and Technical College of North Carolina.